Zipline Costa Rica | The History of A Costa Rican Creation

 Even though the country is known for canopy ziplining, many people don’t realize that it was actually invented here way back in 1979.
 The US biologist that invented it, however, wasn’t thinking about tourism at the time.
 He was studying the rainforest canopy and needed an easy way to travel amongst the trees!

 Donald Perry may have invented it (thank you Donald!), but it was a Canadian entrepreneur who saw its potential for adventure and patented the technology.
 Darren Hreniuk opened the first canopy zipline in Monteverde in 1997.
-His attempts to maintain the patent and corner the market were mostly unsuccessful, however, and soon a growing new industry was born.
+His attempts to maintain the patent and corner the market were mostly unsuccessful, however, and soon it became a pillar of adventure activities in Costa Rica.

-Today millions of tourists arrive in Costa Rica annually, looking for a tropical vacation and the ability to explore a diversity of nature that exists in few other places.
+Today millions of tourists arrive in Costa Rica annually, looking for a tropical vacation and the ability to explore a diversity of nature that exists in few other places, and thrills that should be on any Costa Rican travel itinerary!

 Fun Facts About Ziplining